secured lock Secured with SHA-256 Encryption

 Compare RatesStart Now →

-As you can see, fatal car accidents in Wyoming are much more likely to occur in rural areas, even across nine years.
-This is likely because most of Wyoming is considered “rural.”
+According to data over nine years, fatal car accidents in Wyoming are more likely to occur in rural areas, as most of the state is considered “rural. ”

 Fatalities by Person Type